kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 ```

 > **NOTE:** All file names in an addon repository are case-sensitive.

-> **NOTE:** Maximum size of an single Addon cannot exceed 2GB - this limit is set in the Helm Broker chart.
+>**NOTE:** The maximum size of a single addon cannot exceed 2GB.
+This limit is set in the [Helm Broker chart](https://kyma-project.io/docs/components/helm-broker/#configuration-helm-broker-chart).

 For details about particular files, read the following sections.